annaandmandy/DS562_BigDataEngineer/Homework 7 - Data Loading/README.md

     >💡Now we are going to use SQL scripts to actually load the data into our external tables within our SQL pool!
-    We first create the table within our SQL pool corresponding to each external table, then load the data from external → internal table. https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-ctas
+    We first create the table within our SQL pool corresponding to each external table, then load the data from external → internal table.
+We need to create a **dedicated SQL Pool** to create dedicated SQL tables.
+The reasoning for this is because external tables don't actually hold the data. https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-ctas

     </aside>